Sharda University Admissions 2025

 Correct Option - C

 Solution - According to G.S.
 Ghurye, the caste system has six basic characteristics.
 Social Division: The caste system divides society into many groups or sections.
-Hierarchy: The caste system is distinguished by a hierarchical organization.
+Hierarchy: The caste system is distinguished by a hierarchical organisation.
 Limits on eating and social interaction: The caste system restricts food, drink, and social interaction.

 10. The terms 'Matrilineal' and 'Patrilineal' are associated with: